Apidcloud/scarlett-watson/README.md

 - [Zeit](https://scarlett-watson.now.sh/)
 - [Heroku](https://scarlett-watson.herokuapp.com/) - might be unavaible due to free plan's 30min inactivity

+Both should work even in smartphones.
+Tested with Firefox and Google Chrome.
+Safari doesn't seem to handle the microphone permissions very well though.

 This example connects directly from your browser to the IBM Watson Cloud Speech to Text service and its output with [Scarlett's WebGL Framework](https://github.com/scarlettgamestudio/scarlett-framework) (MSDF) BMFont Text Rendering.

 ## Basic Setup (without Speech to Text)